wur-bioinformatics/introduction-to-bioinformatics/week3.md

 :name: w3f3.3
 Nested clades and sister clades.
 Left, the same rooted tree as in {numref}`w3f3.2`, now with nested clades indicated by orange shapes: the small orange clade is nested in the lager orange one; it is also a sister clade of the green clade; as are the blue and large orange shapes (From Zvelebil & Baum 2008).
-Right, nested and sister clades with LCA (last common anvestor, = MRCA) indicated.
+Right, nested and sister clades with LCA (last common ancestor = MRCA) indicated.
 (From Ateto 2014)
 :::

 In {numref}`w3f3.4` an example is given illustrating how improper rooting affects clades and the overall structure of the tree.